 In addition to our pension and postretirement plans, we sponsor four defined contribution plans.
-Substantially all salaried and nonunion hourly employees are eligible to be covered by one of these plans.
+Substantially all salaried and nonunion non-union hourly employees are eligible to be covered by one of these plans.
 Under these plans, we match employees' eligible contributions at established rates.
-Expense recognized in connection with these matching obligations totaled \$ 30.4 million and \$ 18.9 million for the three months ended March 31, 2024 and 2023, respectively.
+Expense recognized in connection with these matching obligations totaled \$30.4 million \$48.1 million and \$18.9 million \$41.1 million for the three six months ended March 31, 2024 June 30, 2024 and 2023, respectively.